-1. Introduction
+1 Introduction

-The main results are dedicated to a natural congruence subgroup $\Gamma(2)$ of the full Picard modular group Γ of Gauß numbers.
+The main results are dedicated to a natural congruence subgroup $\Gamma(2)$ of the full Picard modular group $\Gamma$ of Gauß numbers.
 From the number theoretic side it is interesting, that this infinite group is finitely generated by special elements of order two.
 More precisely we can choose as generator system a (finite) set of reflections.
 In number theory such elements are comparable with "inertia elements" generating inertia groups of a Galois covering.
-The proof is based on a strong geometric result: We need the fine classification of the (Baily-Borel compactified) quotient surface $\widehat{\Gamma(2)}\backslash\mathbb{B}$.
-It turns out, that it is a nice blowing up of the projective plane at triple and quadruple points of the very classification of a Picard modular surface of a natural congruence subgroup.
-Along an easy correspondence the harmonic configuration changes to the globe configuration with equator and two meridians meeting each other in six (elliptic) cusp singularities, see the picture at the end of Section 6.
-On this way we visualized the octahedral action of the factor Galois group $\Gamma/\Gamma(2)$.
-In Galois towers between the surfaces $\widehat{\Gamma(2)}\setminus\mathbb{B}$ and $\widehat{\Gamma\setminus\mathbb{B}}$ we discover a classical orbital ball quotient surface of the PTDM-list (Picard, Terada, Mostow, Deligne), which was also published in Hirzebruch's (and other's) monograph [BHH].
+The proof is based on a strong geometric result: We need the fine classification of the (Baily-Borel compactified) quotient surface $\Gamma(2)\backslash \mathbb{B}$ .
+It turns out, that it is a nice blowing up of the projective plane at triple and quadruple points of the very classical harmonic configuration of lines.
+We mention that this is the first precise classification of a Picard modular surface of a natural congruence subgroup.
+Along an easy correspondence the harmonic configuration changes to the globe configuration with equator and two meridians meeting each other in six (elliptic) cusp singularities, see the picture at the end of section 6.
+On this way we visualized the octahedral action of the factor Galois group $\Gamma/\Gamma(2)$ .
+In Galois towers between the surfaces $\Gamma(2)\backslash \mathbb{B}$ and $\Gamma\backslash \mathbb{B}$ we discover a classical orbital ball quotient surface of the PTDM-list (Picard, Terada, Mostow, Deligne), which was also published in Hirzebruch's (and other's) monograph [BHH].
 On the one hand we need this del Pezzo surface for proving our results.
 On the other hand we found the arithmetic group uniformizing this orbital surface.
 It is a Picard modular congruence subgroup.
 The precise description is important for the further work with the Picard modular forms of this group found by H. Shiga and his team, see [KS], [Mat].
-In the same manner we find also the uniformizing arithmetic group of the first surface (with a new line configuration) sitting in the infinite Galois-tower of orbital (plane) ball quotient surfaces constructed by Uludag [UI].
+In the same manner we find also the uniformizing arithmetic group of the first surface (with a new line configuration) sitting in the infinite Galois-tower of orbital (plane) ball quotient surfaces constructed by Uludag [Ul].
 It allows to work with algebraic equations for Shimura curves, which are important in coding theory.

-2. Picard modular varieties and Galois-Reflection towers
+2 Picard Modular Varieties and Galois-Reflection Towers

-Let V be the vector space \mathbb{C}^{n+1} endowed with hermitian metric $\langle ., . \rangle$ of signature (n, 1).
+Let V be the vector space $\mathbb{C}^{n+1}$ endowed with hermitian metric $\langle .,. \rangle$ of signature (n,1).
 Explicitly we will work with the diagonal representation